 Business continuity is the creation of a plan to resume critical business processes after a disruption.
-Having a place before а plan in disruption, and practicing the plan, will enable a business to resume critical processes much more swiftly, efficiently and cost-effectively than an improvised response. to FEMA, According 75 percent of businesses that do not have BCPs fail within three years of a natural disaster2.
-Encouraging suppliers to demonstrate their continuity capabilities can also be a competitive requirement for future business to provide more confidence in suppliers' the capacity to deliver their orders. on Integrating continuity planning up and down the supply chain can help identify efficiencies in "peace time" and build surety in production during disruption.
+Having a place before plan in disruption, and practicing the plan, will enable a business to resume critical processes much more swiftly, efficiently and cost-effectively than an improvised response. to FEMA, According percent of businesses that do not have BCPs fail within three years of a natural disaster.
+Encouraging suppliers to demonstrate their continuity capabilities can also be a competitive requirement for future business provide more confidence in suppliers' capacity deliver their orders. on Integrating continuity planning up and down the supply chain can help identify efficiencies in "peace time" and build surety in production during disruption.